HasangerGames/suroi-wiki/app/(wiki)/perks/articles/advanced_athletics.md

   - If you need to heal in smoke, use the speed boost to move around quicker and avoid bullets that opponents might shoot into the smoke.
 You can also use this to escape any [Frag Grenades](/weapons/throwables/frag_grenade) lobbed your way.
 - Hide inside trees to force opponents to waste their ammunition trying to attack you.
 - If an enemy is hiding on the other side of a tree, you can use a CQC weapon such as a shotgun (the [Flues](/weapons/guns/flues) works really well for this) to phase through the tree and surprise them.
+- During Halloween Mode, Advanced Athletics can be combined with [Lycanthropy](/perks/lycanthropy), which will make you insanely fast in water and allow you to (terrifyingly) jump through windows.

 ## Countering
 - Be on the lookout for any players that might have Advanced Athletics, so you won't be caught off guard if they vault through a window or phase through a tree.